Haroon2021/CV/README.md

 **Sky** (August 2019 to November 2021)
 _Econometrician_

-- Market mix modelling to assess the effectiveness of multi million pounds of marketing spend
+- Market mix modelling to assess the effectiveness of multi million pounds of marketing spend.
 - Improved efficiency by automating some data processing tasks using Python.
 - Optimised media spend using Trading media spend for Broadband.
 - Produced Excel training exercises to help onboard and up-skill new employees.

 **Essence Global (WPP)** (March 2019 to July 2019)
-_Senior Analytics Executive _
+_Senior Analytics Executive_

 - Developed and presented Measurement plans to Google which illustrate how to measure digital media effectiveness through experimental design.
 - Preparation and analysis of advertising campaign data using SQL and Python.